 How can I find profiles on typical industry customers?

 There are a few places you might try to locate these kinds of statistics:

 Trade Associations: Trade and industry groups often conduct extensive market research and make this research available to members.
 While they often focus on national or statewide trends, you might find local statistics through a group's local chapter.
 The SBDC can also provide relevant, up-to-date information on your industry.

 Local Chamber of Commerce: Chambers also conduct market research.
 They primarily focus on economic development issues in key industries.
 Visit the Index of Pennsylvania Chambers of Commerce to find your local Chamber.

 How do I find suppliers for my business?

 Contact your local SBDC for information concerning suppliers.
 Our consultants have information concerning international, governmental, and private suppliers for your business.
 Another option is to attend trade shows.
 Trade shows are a great place to track down suppliers and wholesalers.
 One on-line resource for tracking trade shows is the Trade Show News Network at www.tsnn.com.

 What are some resources to help with marketing research?

 How do I register to become an employer?

-To register as an employer, you need to obtain a federal Employer Identification Number (EIN) by filing IRS Form SSaveS-4.
-You will also need to register for state income tax withholding and for unemployment contributions by filing the Application for Tax Registration.
+To register as an employer, you need to obtain a federal Employer Identification Number (EIN) You will also need to register for state income tax withholding and for unemployment contributions by filing the Application for Tax Registration.
 Have employees complete and keep in employer's files: